Traffic Reporting and Analytics

 To learn more about passive challenges, go here: Enabling passive challenges.

 Requests that were challenged.
-The challenge process is an important part of Reblaze's traffic processing, as seen below.
+The is an important part of Reblaze's traffic processing, as seen below.